seamless-medley/medley/packages/node-medley/README.md

 ## Normalizing tracks audio level

-[ReplayGain](https://en.wikipedia.org/wiki/ReplayGain) can be use to analyze for the adjustment to the perceived loudness of audio tracks.
+[ReplayGain](https://en.wikipedia.org/wiki/ReplayGain) can be used to analyze for the adjustment to the perceived loudness of audio tracks.

 `node-medley` supports reading ReplayGain `Track-gain` metadata embeded in audio files.